Odor Control Solutions Extend the Life of Products & Clothing

-We work with customers to define durability requirements as part of the product development process.
+We work with partners to define durability requirements as part of the product development process.
 We then evaluate durability with industry standards or with customized methods.
 For example, for textiles and clothing that is washed, standard published methods such as AATCC 61-2A or AATCC 135 are used.
 For articles exposed to light, ASTM methods using accelerated weather meters (e.g. Xenon-Arc) are used.
 In addition, we are able to conduct customized experiments to simulate the actual use environment of the article.
 These include shower simulations, hot vapor exposure, solvent exposure and repeated washing in a dishwasher.
-With our rigorous testing methods, you will be able to confidently present durable odor control products, like antimicrobial clothing, to your customers that they are sure to love for a long time.
+With our rigorous testing methods, you will be able to confidently present durable odor control products, like antimicrobial clothing, to your partners that they are sure to love for a long time.

 You can read more about our testing methods for antimicrobial fabrics on our blog!